 It is obvious the longest part of the response to the client is not the GeoQuery on the MongoDB cluster or processing in NodeJS but the travel time for the packet and securing the packet.

-My server locations are not optimal, I cannot move the AWS MongoDB to Singapore because MongoDB don’t have servers in Singapore and Digital Ocean don’t have servers in Sydney.
-I should move my services on Digital Ocean to Sydney but for now lets let’s see how far this Digital Ocean Server in Singapore and MongoDB cluster in Sydney can go.
+My server locations are not optimal, I cannot move the AWS MongoDB to Singapore because MongoDB doesn’t have servers in Singapore and Digital Ocean don’t have servers in Sydney.
+I should move my services on Digital Ocean to Sydney but for now, let’s see how far this Digital Ocean Server in Singapore and MongoDB cluster in Sydney can go.
+I wish I knew about Vultr as they are like Digital Ocean but have a location in Sydney.

 Secure (SSL) communication is now mandatory for Apple and Android apps talking over the internet so we can’t eliminate that to speed up the connection but we can move the server.
 I am using more modern SSL ciphers in my SSL certificate so they may slow down the process also.
 Here is a speed test of my servers cyphers.
 If you use stronger security so I expect a small CPU hit.